TwinBee: Ports

-TwinBee originally appeared as an arcade game.
-It was later ported to MSX and the Family Computer.
+TwinBee was later ported to MSX and the Family Computer.
 The Famicom version was re-released only in Japan under the Famicom Mini label for the Game Boy Advance.
 This game was officially released for the first time outside Japan as part of the Konami Classics Series: Arcade Hits for the Nintendo DS in March 2007, under the name RainbowBell in North America, although the TwinBee name was restored for the European release.
-TwinBee was released in Japan on August 10, 2011, and in other regions on September 22, 2011, for the Nintendo 3DS as a part of the 3D Classics series.
-This release was featured amongst other games from the Nintendo Entertainment System and Super NES to be released for the 3DS on a tech demo called Classic Games at E3 2010.
+TwinBee was released in Japan on August 10, 2011, and in other regions on September 22 for the Nintendo 3DS as a part of the 3D Classics series.
+This release was featured (amongst other games from the Nintendo Entertainment System and Super NES) to be released for the 3DS on a tech demo called Classic Games at E3 2010.
 The arcade version of TwinBee was made available on Microsoft's Game Room service for its Xbox 360 console and for Windows-based PCs on December 1, 2010.
-Also, the MSX version was re-released for Windows' EGG Project on August 19, 2014.
-The arcade original version was available via the Arcade Archives series published by Hamster Corporation on Christmas 2015 for the PlayStation 4 in Japan and on December 5, 2019 for the Nintendo Switch worldwide.
-An NES port was re-released via the Nintendo Switch Online service on November 14, 2018, worldwide, with an SP version titled TwinBee: A second helping of Donburi Island! released on June 12, 2019.
+Also, the MSX version was re-released for Windows' Project EGG on August 19, 2014.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2015 and for the Nintendo Switch in 2019.
+The Famicom port was re-released via the Nintendo Classics service in November 2018 worldwide, with an SP version titled TwinBee: A Second Helping of Donburi Island! released in June 2019.

 Reception

-In Japan, Game Machine listed TwinBee on their April 1, 1985 issue as being the third most-successful table arcade unit of the month.
+In Japan, Game Machine listed TwinBee as the third most successful table arcade unit of March 1985.

-The version ofTwinbee for Nintendo 3DS received a total of 68/100 on Metacritic, which is mixed to positive, with an average user score of 6.8.
+The version of Twinbee for Nintendo 3DS received a total of 68/100 on Metacritic, which is mixed to positive, with an average user score of 7.3.

+Gamest's video game reference "The Best Game 2" included the arcade version in its "The Best Game" category.
+The reviewer RED commended the two-player cooperative attacks and dynamic item effects.
+RED identified the green bell "duplication" mechanic as a precursor to Gradius's option system, characterizing it as important for understanding power-up system development in shooting games.
+The ambulance feature was noted as distinctive, though RED criticized the high difficulty, stating that "power-up loss upon death significantly impedes game progression."

+Family Computer Magazine readers rated the game 23.46 out of 30 points in their survey.
+The magazine's "Complete Famicom Cartridge Catalog" supplement from May 10, 1991, noted that simultaneous two-player gameplay was uncommon at the time, while praising the cooperative attacks and collaborative gameplay elements.

+MSX Magazine's review drew comparisons to Majou Densetsu, awarding the game four out of five stars with the assessment that "while inferior to the arcade version, the overall execution quality remains good."